If you’re hoping to be pregnant — or hoping not to be — anything and everything may feel like a symptom.

 - Minimize the amount of water you take with your meals.

-- Lemonade and ginger ales are known to minimize nausea — drink some.
+- Lemon and ginger are known to minimize nausea (6).

 - If the nausea is too much for you to handle, speak to your doctor.
 There are medications that can help combat this symptom.